dtjohnso/dtjohnso.github.com/source/_posts/2013-03-09-history-of-the-english-bible.markdown

 2. The English Reformation to the 19th century (ca. 1500--1900)
 3. The 20th and 21st centuries (1901--2013)

-## The Medieval period (ca. 700--1500)
+## 1. The Medieval period (ca. 700--1500)

-### Early Christian heritage of the British Isles
+### 1.1.
+Early Christian heritage of the British Isles

-The story of the English Christianity actually begins before the fall of the Roman empire.
-Christian influence can be found in England as early as the first or second century, although it is unknown how Christianity arrived here.
+The story of the English Christianity begins under the Roman empire.
+Christian influence can be found in England as early as the first and second centuries[^2], although it is unknown how Christianity arrived.
+These early Christians were wiped out when the Angles, Saxons, and Jutes pushed the Romans out of England during the early 5th century.
+Christianity carried on in the regions of Ireland and Scotland during this time under the leadership of men such as Patrick (5th century) in Ireland and Columba (6th century) in Scotland.

+Eventually, Christianity reappeared in England in two competing streams.
+Missionaries from Scotland were first to arrive, establishing Celtic Christianity.
+Meanwhile, Roman Christianity was reestablished by Augustine of Canterbury (601--604), who was commissioned by Pope Gregory I (590--604).

+Celtic Christianity established itself first in Lindisfarne (known as "the Holy Island"), under the leadership of Aidan ca. A.D.
+635.

 <!-- Outline this part: